awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-configuring-broker.md

 **Subnet\(s\)** – A single\-instance broker requires one subnet \(for example, the default subnet\)\.
 An active/standby broker for high availability requires two subnets\.
 **Security group\(s\)** – Both single\-instance brokers and active/standby brokers for high availability require at least one security group \(for example, the default security group\)\.
 **VPC** – A broker's subnet\(s\) and security group\(s\) must be in the same VPC\.
 EC2\-Classic resources aren't supported\.
 **Public accessibility** – Disabling public accessibility makes the broker accessible only within your VPC\.
-For more information, see [Prefer Brokers without Public Accessibility](using-amazon-mq-securely.md#prefer-brokers-without-public-accessibility)\.
+For more information, see [Prefer Brokers without Public Accessibility](using-amazon-mq-securely.md#prefer-brokers-without-public-accessibility) and [Accessing the ActiveMQ Web Console of a Broker without Public Accessibility](accessing-web-console-of-broker-without-private-accessibility.md)\.

 1. Expand the **Advanced settings** section\.